TheLionCoder/rustic-csv-splitter/README.md

 based on a specified column value, for default the output CSV files use "|" delimiter.

 > [!NOTE]
-> Missing values in the input-column will be filled with the "unknown" literal
+> Missing values in the input-column will be filled with the "unknown" literal.

 > [!WARNING]
 > The input-column should be the same for all the files.